Web Analytics Made Easy - Statcounter

 The technology was first developed in the late 1990s and has since become a popular method for connecting devices to the internet, especially in homes, offices, and public spaces such as airports and cafes.
 WiFi is commonly used for laptops, smartphones, tablets, gaming consoles, and other devices that require internet connectivity.

-WiFi offers several advantages over wired networks and other forms of wireless connectivity, including:
+Advantages over wired networks and other forms of wireless connectivity

 Matter vs. WiFi: How do they compare against each other?